Magnetic dipole: Internal magnetic field of a dipole

 The two models for a dipole (current loop and magnetic poles), give the same predictions for the magnetic field far from the source.
 However, inside the source region they give different predictions.
-The magnetic field between poles is in the opposite direction to the magnetic moment (which points from the negative charge to the positive charge), while inside a current loop it is in the same direction (see the figure to the right).
+The magnetic field between poles is in the opposite direction to the magnetic moment (which points from the negative charge to the positive charge), while inside a current loop it is in the same direction (see the figure to the right (above for mobile users)).
 Clearly, the limits of these fields must also be different as the sources shrink to zero size.
 This distinction only matters if the dipole limit is used to calculate fields inside a magnetic material.